Nuralyio/the-agent/packages/web-ui/README.md

 ### Custom API Integration

-Use the automation API directly:
+Use the agent API directly:

 ```typescript
 import { automationAPI, quickExecute } from '~/utils/automationAPI';